Recognizing Who Is Controlling the Stock Price

-See where High Frequency Traders HFT took control of price, and gapped the stock down for one day.
-Selling did not continue the following two days, and stock Volume was above the Exponential Moving Average, but much lower than the High Frequency Traders HFT spiking stock Volume pattern.
+See where High Frequency Traders (HFTs) took control of price and gapped the stock down for one day.
+Selling did not continue the following two days, and stock Volume was above the Exponential Moving Average (EMA) but much lower than the High Frequency Traders’ spiking stock Volume pattern.

 This was the first accumulation level for this stock.
-Dark Pools started buying the stock even though High Frequency Traders HFT which typically miss this initial buy mode of the giant Buy Side Institutions, drove price down in a second gap down.
+Dark Pools started buying the stock even though High Frequency Traders who typically miss this initial buy mode of the giant Buy Side Institutions drove price down in a second gap down.

 This was the next most important candlestick.
 This gap down opened the trading day, running down 5 points further over the next few minutes.

 So, within 10 minutes of open, this stock moved several points.
 However, the long tail reversal was a key signal to those Swing Trading that this extreme pattern had entered a Dark Pool Buy Zone™ of the giant Buy Side Institutions.

 TechniTrader technical analysis using a StockCharts chart, courtesy of StockCharts.com

 Instructor & Developer of TechniTrader Stock & Option Courses